copify/copify-wordpress/readme.txt

 3. Select "Auto-publish" and we'll publish your blog posts automatically with an image!

 == Changelog ==

+= 1.1.0 =
+* Use and standard dashicon in admin menu
+* Tested up to WP 4.2

 = 1.0.9 =
 * Fixes undefined var in CopifyAddToPosts